tmwine/github-upload/README.md

 # github-upload

-This project contains the routines used in the paper, [A Matrix-Based Regularity Measure for Symbolic Sequences](https://osf.io/vpg8h).
+This repository contains the routines used in the paper, [A Matrix-Based Regularity Measure for Symbolic Sequences](https://osf.io/vpg8h).
 The functions allow the assignment of a regularity z-score to any symbolic sequence of sufficient length.
 They also allow the determination of the symbolic sequence homogeneity entropy for the regularity distribution associated with any {{d<sub>1</sub>,...,d<sub>k</sub>},delta,rho} parameter set.
 Most of the routines are written in Octave.
 A few are in C++, for the sake of speed.

 First are some examples.
 The routines and main variable types are explained in more detail afterward.